cyberbotics/webots-doc/reference/procedural-proto-nodes.md

   - Trebuchet MS
   - Verdana

-In addition to these fonts, it is possible to add other TrueType fonts file in the `PROJECT_HOME/fonts` directory.
+In addition to these fonts, it is possible to add other TrueType fonts file in your `PROJECT_HOME/fonts` directory.

 ### Example